Skip to content

 The Haber-Bosch Process: What is it?

 The Haber-Bosch process is widely considered to be one of the greatest inventions of the 20th century.
-Without it, we would be missing fertilisers that feed nearly half the world's population.
-But what exactly is the Haber-Bosch process, and why is it detrimental to climate change?
+Without it, synthetic fertilisers that support nearly half the world’s food production would not exist.
+However, while the process underpins global food security, it also contributes meaningfully to global greenhouse gas emissions.

 The Haber-Bosch process is a method of producing ammonia, a source of fixed nitrogen as a key component of many fertilisers.
 Developed by Fritz Haber and Carl Bosch in the early 1900s, this process revolutionised agriculture by allowing for large-scale production of synthetic fertilisers.